Pumpkin Pie Recipe with Marshmallow Topping

 Pie Wheel decorator by talisman designs

-All you do is just place the wheel on the edge of your pie crust and zip around the edge!
-It’s that easy!
-I find this tool works best with a metal pie like as shown below because the rim is flat and allows the pie crust decorator to zip around the rim unencumbered.
-For this recipe, I’m using a 9″ pie tin.
+• I find this tool works best with a metal pie, like the one shown below, because the rim is flat, allowing the pie crust decorator to zip around the rim unencumbered.

 Using the pie decorator by tailsman designs for a decorative pie crust